-Thanks for visiting the Clark Atlanta University Women's Track scholarship and program info page.
+Thanks for visiting the Clark Atlanta University Women's Track scholarship and program information page.
 Here you'll have access to information regarding the school and details on their Women's Track program like who to get hold of about recruitment, names of past alumni, what scholarship opportunities are presented and ways to begin the recruiting process.

-Create a Free NCSA Profile to Start Connecting with Coaches
+Build a Free NCSA Profile to Begin Connecting with Coaches

 NCSA offers student student athletes the resources and info they need to enhance their chances of being recruited by a Women's Track program, whether it is at Clark Atlanta University or another college.
 Since 2000, NCSA has been connecting athletes and coaches which is a vital part of the recruiting process.
 This year on it's own there are 21411 Women's Track high school athletes making use of the NCSA technology, network and scouting experts to get their highlights in front of 5354 coaches at 1662 colleges Women's Track programs across the country.

 If you want to join the Clark Atlanta University Women's Track program you have to start building relationships and a highly-visible, professional quality recruiting profile.
 Starting that process as early as possible is essential to your success.
 So make your free profile to become a verified NCSA Women's Track athlete and start connecting with coaches at the Clark Atlanta University Women's Track program today.